BastianSch/neural_network_cpp/README.md

 # Simple Neural Network using C++ (and CUDA)
-using this [Repo] (https://github.com/akalicki/matrix) for Matrix operations
+using https://github.com/akalicki/matrix for Matrix operations
 ## BUILD with CMAKE
 Configuration
 ```